-Regardless of who we’re crushing on, we all love Valentine’s Day for the sweetest traditions of the year.
+Regardless of who we’re crushing on, we all love Valentine’s Day for the sweetest traditions of the year including sending Valentine’s Day flowers.
 And best of all, it’s a holiday celebrated across the globe!
 Different countries love Valentine’s Day just as much as we do, and not all of them rave about boxes of chocolate and dinner dates.
-Here’s some of our favorite Valentine’s Day traditions from different parts of the world.
+Here are some of our favorite Valentine’s Day traditions from different parts of the world.

 Koreans love Valentine’s Day so much that they don’t just have one but three separate holidays dedicated to couples and even singles out there!

 February 14th in South Korea upholds some of the same traditions in the U.S. with the boxes of chocolate and cute dinner dates, except the gift-giving for this day is done by all the lovestruck women in the country!
 Women treat their partners out to dates and show some extra love with DIY boxes of chocolate and other handmade goodies.
 March 14th, or White Day, gives men the chance to return the favor by showering their significant others with sweet treats, flowers, and matching apparel or accessories.